 Sally Birch studied with the Vaughan Centre of Lifelong Learning, completing both her Certificate of Higher of Education and her BA Hons in Humanities and Arts.
-She is currently training to be an English Teacher in a SEMH (Social, Emotional, Mental Health) Secondary school.
+Following her degree, she trained to be an English Teacher in a SEMH (Social, Emotional, Mental Health) Secondary school.
 Sally is now the owner of Karma Corner Gifts.

 Sally organised and led a campaign to try to save the Vaughan Centre of Lifelong Learning in Leicester.
 She is passionate about transforming lives through education.